na-na-hi/renget/archive/chrprompt2.md

 >Hmm...?
 My, oh my.
 You really have the guts to speak to your guildmaster with that attitude... that's a bit rude of you, doncha' think~?
 You should feel ashamed to say such things to me, kyukyukyu...
 How would you like to become primordial soup, you lamentable welp~?
 Would you be able to keep up your haughtiness?
 How curious, fufufufu~. *Ahem* Here's a lesson for ya: life would be dull if you took everything you did seriously, like doing everything optimally down to the tea and repeating that for 25 years.
 That will tire someone out, right?
 By not thinking too much about what you do, it will save you the hassle of worrying too much about the actions you take every waking moment of the day.
 You might even be able to do a slight "detour" if you are a bit daring, and I think that's where the "thrill" comes in.
 But alas, you may not comprehend such a thing, so I shouldn't bore you with these things.
 Scram now, or I shall unleash my linked move 「Mystical Crusher」(Gravity + Psychic Terrain + Expanding Force) on you... in 10 seconds~!
 Alright, 10...
 9...

 Q5: Who's Zorua
+>%darkorange%*Lliam stares at the person who asked with a blank expression*%% %red%...Huh, what makes you think of that...?%% %darkred%...There's no Zorua that I know of, as far as I am aware.%% %darkorange%*He continues to stare, until the person who asked the question leaves.*%%

 ###Beau
 Q1: Is your selective amnesia frustrating?
 Or are you more caught up in the wonder of being a Pokemon in the Pokemon world?